Most Popular Caves in the US: Map and Geology

 The cavern has impressive stalagmites and flowstones.
-It also has Moaning holes, rock formations caused by dripping water that cause moaning sound.
-This sounds inspired the caves name.
+It also has Moaning holes.
+These are rock formations caused by dripping water that generates moaning sounds.
+These sounds inspired the cave's name.

 Moaning Caverns park also has outdoor attractions that include ziplining and wall climbing.
 Source: Moaningcarverns.com

-Kartchner Caverns State Park is located in Arizona and is in an almost pristine condition.
+Kartchner Caverns State Park is located in Arizona and is in almost pristine condition.

-The Kartchner Caverns also have needle quartz formation as well as shields, totems, helictites, and rimestone dams.
+The Kartchner Caverns also have needle quartz formation and shields, totems, helictites, and rimstone dams.
 Source: azstateparks.com

 Rickwood Caverns State Park is located in the State of Alabama.

-This massive caverns were water-formed during the Mississippian period about 269 million years ago.
+These massive caverns were water-formed about 269 million years ago during the Mississippian period.

-Rickwood Caverns still contains active "living formations", as mineral filled water droplets build colorful structures and flowstones.
+Rickwood Caverns still contain active "living formations", as mineral-filled water droplets build colorful structures and flowstones.

-The cavern reveals that it was carved from an ocean bed as it has shell fragments and fossils of marine life clearly visible along the cavern ceiling and walls.
+The cavern reveals that it was carved from an ocean bed.
+It has shell fragments and fossils of marine life clearly visible along with the cavern ceiling and walls.
 Source: Northalabama.org

-You like this map?
-To receive updates on this and more nature maps join my email list!!!!!!!
+Did you like this map?
+To receive updates on this and more nature maps, join my email list!!!!!!!